 Tom Regnier, President

 Tom is a practicing attorney in the Miami, Florida area.
 He received his J.D., summa cum laude, from the University of Miami School of Law, and his LL.M. from Columbia Law School, where he was a Harlan F. Stone Scholar.
 He has taught at the University of Miami School of Law (including a course on Shakespeare and the Law) and at Chicago’s John Marshall Law School.
 Tom has frequently spoken at authorship conferences on aspects of law in Shakespeare’s works, and he wrote the chapter on Shakespeare’s legal knowledge in Shakespeare Beyond Doubt?
-He was president of the Shakespeare Fellowship at the time of its merger with the SOS.
+As president of the Shakespeare Fellowship, Tom helped bring about the unification of that organization with the Shakespeare Oxford Society to become the Shakespeare Oxford Fellowship.

 Joan attributes her initial interest in the Fellowship to her husband Ramon.
 As he became more immersed, she began to offer advice about fundraising (she has worked for more than 40 years as a fundraiser and program developer in the nonprofit sector).
 She was appointed to the SOS Board in 2010 and was elected that fall to a 3-year term.
 She has served as chair of the SOS fundraising and membership committee.
 Joan feels strongly that our best and most likely source of support is our membership.
 She believes that the better care we take of our members and friends the more they will ensure our survival and success.
 She recognizes the value of foundations and other institutions and has been communicating with the Gertrude Ford Foundation, focusing on the Foundation’s long-standing interest in the University of Mississippi and its annual Oxford Festival.